 What is the average property price in South Africa?

 National averages are misleading because South Africa's property market is highly fragmented by region and suburb.
-The average transfer price nationally sits around R1.2m to R1.5m, but this blends entry-level township sales with Cape Town Atlantic Seaboard transactions that run to R20m.
-The number that matters for you is what comparable properties, same suburb, same property type, same size range, have actually transferred for in the past six months.
-That's what an agent with local market access can provide, and it's the only figure worth basing a buy or sell decision on.
+The average transfer price nationally sits around R1.2m to R1.5m, but this blends entry-level township sales with Cape Town Atlantic Seaboard transactions that run to R20m and beyond.
+A single national figure therefore tells you almost nothing about what you will pay or receive in a particular place.
+The figure you need is what comparable properties, same suburb, same property type, same size range, have transferred for in the past six months.
+Deeds Office records capture the price a buyer and seller settled on, which is a far more reliable guide than an asking price that may never be achieved.
+An agent with local market access can pull those comparable transfers and show you the genuine range for your area.
+That number, not a national headline, is the only sound basis for a buy or sell decision.

 Do I need an estate agent to buy or sell property in South Africa?

-You're not legally required to use an estate agent, but private sales carry real risks: incorrect pricing, inadequate marketing reach, and offer-to-purchase contracts that don't adequately protect the seller or buyer.
-Estate agents must be registered with the Property Practitioners Regulatory Authority (PPRA) and must hold a Fidelity Fund Certificate.
+You're not legally required to use an estate agent, but private sales carry real risks: incorrect pricing, inadequate marketing reach, and offer-to-purchase contracts that don't properly protect the seller or buyer.
+Estate agents must be registered with the Property Practitioners Regulatory Authority (PPRA) and must hold a valid Fidelity Fund Certificate, which you can ask to see before signing a mandate.
 Commission is negotiable but is typically 5% to 6% plus VAT, paid by the seller on registration.
-The question isn't whether to pay commission, it's whether a well-priced, well-marketed sale through a professional agent produces a better net outcome than a private sale, and in most cases it does.
+The question is not whether to pay commission, it is whether a well-priced, well-marketed sale through a professional agent produces a better net outcome than a private sale.
+A good agent brings pricing evidence, a qualified buyer pool, and control of the offer and transfer process, which reduces the risk of a sale collapsing late.
+For most sellers, the higher price and lower stress of a professional sale outweigh the commission, and in a difficult market that margin widens rather than narrows.

 What is transfer duty and when does it apply?

-Transfer duty is a tax paid by the buyer to SARS on the purchase of property above R1.1m.
-It's calculated on a sliding scale: 3% on the value between R1.1m and R1.512m, 6% on the value between R1.512m and R2.117m, 8% on the value between R2.117m and R2.722m, 11% between R2.722m and R12.1m, and 13% above R12.1m.
-VAT applies instead of transfer duty when buying from a VAT-registered seller such as a developer.
-Your conveyancer calculates and pays transfer duty to SARS before the transfer is lodged, it must be paid before Deeds Office registration can proceed.
+Transfer duty is a tax paid by the buyer to SARS on the purchase of property valued above R1.1m.
+It is calculated on a sliding scale: 3% on the value between R1.1m and R1.512m, 6% between R1.512m and R2.117m, 8% between R2.117m and R2.722m, 11% between R2.722m and R12.1m, and 13% above R12.1m.
+VAT applies instead of transfer duty when you buy from a VAT-registered seller such as a developer, and the two are never charged together on the same sale.
+Your conveyancer calculates the amount, collects it from you, and pays it to SARS before the transfer is lodged, because the Deeds Office will not register the property until a transfer duty receipt is in hand.
+Buyers should treat transfer duty as an upfront cash cost that the bond does not usually cover, alongside conveyancing and bond registration fees.
+Budgeting for it before you make an offer prevents an unwelcome shortfall at registration.

 How do I know if an area is up and coming?

-The signals worth tracking are public infrastructure investment (new roads, water upgrades, public transport), private sector development (new retail, schools, healthcare), increasing transfer volumes, and rising transfer prices over consecutive six-month periods.
-The most reliable indicator is consistent year-on-year growth in Deeds Office transfer prices, not developer claims or estate agent optimism.
-Suburbs that genuinely outperform over time typically have an improving employment catchment, school infrastructure that's holding or improving, and a municipal environment that can support growth.
+The signals worth tracking are public infrastructure investment (new roads, water upgrades, public transport), private sector development (new retail, schools, healthcare), rising transfer volumes, and increasing transfer prices over consecutive six-month periods.
+The most reliable indicator is consistent year-on-year growth in Deeds Office transfer prices, not developer claims or general agent optimism.
+Suburbs that genuinely outperform over time typically share three features: an improving employment catchment that brings buyers with income, school infrastructure that is holding or improving, and a municipal environment that can support new growth with working services.
+It also helps to watch who is buying, because a shift from renters to owner-occupiers, or the arrival of younger families, often precedes a sustained rise in values.
+Drive the area at different times, check how long stock sits on the market, and ask an agent who works there for the transfer history of a few comparable homes.
+Real momentum shows up in the numbers, not the marketing.

 What is a voetstoots clause?

-Voetstoots is an Afrikaans legal term meaning "as is", it means the property is sold in its current condition, and the buyer accepts it with any defects, whether visible or hidden.
-In private sales between individuals, voetstoots clauses are standard.
-However, sellers cannot use a voetstoots clause to hide defects they're aware of, deliberate non-disclosure of a known defect is fraudulent misrepresentation, which can expose the seller to a damages claim.
-For buyers, requesting a professional property inspection before making an offer is the most practical protection against undisclosed defects, regardless of what the OTP says about voetstoots.
+Voetstoots is an Afrikaans legal term meaning "as is".
+It means the property is sold in its current condition, and the buyer accepts it with any defects, whether visible or hidden.
+In private sales between individuals, voetstoots clauses are standard and appear in almost every offer to purchase.
+However, a seller cannot use a voetstoots clause to hide a defect they already know about.
+Deliberate non-disclosure of a known defect is fraudulent misrepresentation, which can expose the seller to a damages claim even after transfer has gone through.
+The clause protects an honest seller from liability for faults they genuinely did not know about; it does not shield a seller who conceals a problem.
+For buyers, the most practical protection is a professional property inspection before making an offer, so that latent issues are found while there is still room to renegotiate the price or ask for repairs.
+What the inspection reveals counts for far more than what the contract says about voetstoots.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.